itsmeterrylin/prd-powerbomb/README.md

 ## Cursor Rules

-This project uses custom Cursor AI rules to enhance development workflows:
+This project uses custom Cursor AI rules to enhance development workflows.
+It is also applicable to other coding agents such as Claude Code or Codex.

 - **01-communication-rules.mdc**: Communication guidelines and standards
 - **02-prd-create.mdc**: Converts ideas/feature requests into hybrid PRD/tech spec documents